 - a) application to the South Carolina Department of Education for certification which requires fingerprint and background check approval; - b) application to the Department of Teacher Education for admission to Clinical Practice; - c) acceptance during the semester prior to the student teaching experience; - d) completion of specified courses in the MAT program of studies with a minimum GPA of 3.0.
 Two grades of "C" in any graduate courses preclude continuation in the program.
 Any grade lower than a "C" must be replaced by retaking the course with a grade of "B" or better before advancing to the next course in the program of studies.
-Failure to earn a replacement grade of "B" or better means discontinuation in the program. - e) completion of 100 hours of field experience including a two-week placement at a single site; - f) favorable recommendation by the MAT Art Education Program Coordinator and by the Dean of the College of Education; - g) approval by the Director of Graduate Programs; and - h) passing scores on the Praxis II Subject Assessments/Specialty Area Tests required for certification in art by the South Carolina Department of Education.
+Failure to earn a replacement grade of "B" or better means discontinuation in the program. - e) completion of 100 hours of field experience including a two-week placement at a single site; - f) favorable recommendation by the MAT Art Education Program Coordinator and by the Dean of the College of Education; and - g) passing scores on the PRAXIS II Subject Assessments/Specialty Area Tests required for certification in art by the South Carolina Department of Education.
+A candidate may apply for a waiver to student teach if his or her score is within 5 point of the state requirement.
+It should be noted that a candidate must pass the PRAXIS II before obtaining state certification.